-- Where a generation facility is identified to be at risk after the replacement energy confirmation timeline but before the advance approval timeline as detailed in Section 2.7, and then confirms the intent to arrange replacement energy before the advance approval timeline, the generation facility shall maintain its priority date relative to outages that confirmed replacement energy before the confirmation timeline. - Where a generation facility has to be revoked or recalled due to energy shortfalls identified after the advance approval or final approval was granted, precedence will be given based on the priority date, regardless of whether the approval is based on arranging replacement energy. - Where a generation facility indicates that they intend to arrange for replacement energy and they do not have priority date precedence over other generation facilities who may elect to arrange for replacement energy they will be notified that they may not be eligible.
+- Where a generation facility or electricity storage facility is identified to be at risk after the replacement energy confirmation timeline but before the advance approval timeline as detailed in Section 2.7, and then confirms the intent to arrange replacement energy before the advance approval timeline, the generation facility or electricity storage facility shall maintain its priority date relative to outages that confirmed replacement energy before the confirmation timeline. - Where a generation facility has to be revoked or recalled due to energy shortfalls identified after the advance approval or final approval was granted, precedence will be given based on the priority date, regardless of whether the approval is based on arranging replacement energy. - Where a generation facility or electricity storage facility indicates that they intend to arrange for replacement energy and they do not have priority date precedence over other generation facilities or electricity storage facilities who may elect to arrange for replacement energy they will be notified that they may not be eligible.
 A final decision regarding eligibility cannot be made until the outage submission deadline.
 In this situation, it would be prudent for market participants without priority date precedence to wait until the submission deadline before arranging replacement energy.